medic/cht-interoperability/README.md

 ### OpenHIM Admin Console

-1. Visit http://localhost:9000 and login with the following credentials email: `interop@openhim.org` and password: `interop-password`.
-The default User username for OpenHIM is `interop@openhim.org` and password is `interop-password`.
-The default Client username is `interop-client` and password is `interop-password`.

-1. Visit http://localhost:5988 to access the CHT web application.
-The username is `admin` and password is `password`.

 1. Visit the OpenHIM Admin Console at http://localhost:9000 and login with the following credentials: email - `interop@openhim.org` and password - `interop-password`.
 The default User username for OpenHIM is `interop@openhim.org` and password is `interop-password`.
 The default Client username is `interop-client` and password is `interop-password`.

 1. Once logged in, visit [http://localhost:9000/#!/mediators](http://localhost:9000/#!/mediators) and select the only mediator with the `Name` 'Loss to Follow Up Mediator'.